sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 X(t_0) = 2.0, \quad Y(t_0) = 0.1.
 ```

-To turn this into a UDE, we assume the production term for $X$ is unknown and replace it by
+To turn this into a UDE [rackauckas2020universal](@cite), we assume the production term for
-a neural network:
+$X$ is unknown and replace it by a neural network:

 ```math
 \begin{align*}